ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 The schematic specifies the simulation structure (i.e. input sources, the device being tested, etc.).

-As a result, creating a testbench is similar to creating a regular block, but with a few differences:
+As a result, creating a testbench is the same as creating a regular block except that we don't have to define an IO.
-* We don't have to define an IO, since all testbenches must declare their IO to be `TestbenchIo`.
-  `TestbenchIo` has one port, `vss`, that allows simulators to identify a global ground (which they often assign to node 0).
+All testbenches must declare their IO to be `TestbenchIo`, which has one port, `vss`, that allows simulators to identify a global ground (whichthey often assign to node 0).
-* Instead of implementing `HasSchematic`, testbenches implement `HasSimSchematic`, which declares that a testbench has a particular setup in a given PDK **and** a given simulator.
-  This allows testbenches to use simulator-specific blocks, such as PRBS sources in Spectre.
-  Trying to instantiate a Spectre PRBS source in an Ngspice testbench would result in a compile-time error.

 Just like regular blocks, testbenches are usually structs containing their parameters.
 We'll make our testbench take two parameters: